 It’s the feeling I can still add value by helping students develop the skills to go on to a rewarding career, enter higher education or simply enjoy part of their lifelong learning.

-Are you passionate about student/learner services?
-If so, maybe a student/learner services role would be the right fit for you!
+Are you passionate about librarianship?
+If so, maybe our library and LRC jobs might be the perfect fit for you!
 Browse through our vacancies and apply for your chance to secure that all-important interview.